cdellacqua/stores.js/README.md

 - `subscribe(subscriber)`, to attach subscribers;
 - `set(value)`, to update the current value of the store and send it to all subscribers;
 - `update(updater)`, to update the value using a function that takes the current one as an argument.

-There is also a getter `value` that retrieves the current value of the store:
+- `content()`, to retrieve the current content of a store.
+- `watch()`, to retrieve the current content of a store and register the store as a dependency of a running effect (more on this later).

 ```ts
 import {makeStore} from 'universal-stores';